william-heyden/IP-SAE/README.md

 Please follow the instructions in the [Dataset](#datasets) section below to download the datasets and place them in the expected directory structure before running `main.py`.

 ### :file_folder: Project Structure
 This section provides a high-level overview of how the project is organised.
 Each file is self-sufficent.
-The experiments are stored in the [Conventional_ZSL.py](./Conventional_ZSL.py) and [Generalized.py](./Generalized_ZSL.py) files.
-The others are helper files.
+The experiments are executed in the [Conventional](./Conventional_ZSL.py) and [Generalized](./Generalized_ZSL.py) python files.
+The others python files are helper files.
 ```
 .
 ├── main.py                 # Entry point – this is the file you run